-During the teaching and learning activity, students learn to be creative according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to be creative according to one of the following levels:

 Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Reuse or restate ideas from the sources that are consulted.
 Combine ideas in ways that are derived from the thinking of others.
 Combine ideas in original and surprising ways.
 Feel, empathize, observe, describe relevant experience, knowledge and information.
-Explore, seek, brainstorm and generate ideas; examine the chosen idea(s).
-Examine a variety of ideas, reflect and assess the novelty of the chosen solution, of its relevance and of its possible consequences.
-Think and act beyond one's first idea but few connections are made between ideas or domain.
+Explore, seek, brainstorm and generate ideas; examine the chose idea.
+Examine a variety of ideas, reflect and assess the novelty of the chosen solution, of its relevance and of its possible consequences Think and act beyond one's first idea but few connections are made between ideas or domain.
 Generate, stretch and play with one unusual or radical ideas and push it to its limit before making the final choice.
 Generate several unusual, risky or radical ideas and push some to their limits before making the final choice.
-Produce, perform, envision, prototype a product, a solution or a performance in a personally novel way.
-Goes beyond knowledge and known rules and show a clear awareness of why the final choices are made and of the areas of novelty and risk that were pursued.
+Produce, perform, envision, prototype a product, a solution or a performance in a personally novel way Goes beyond knowledge and known rules and show a clear awareness of why the final choices are made and of the areas of novelty and risk that were pursued.